Otway Cuffe: Family

 Cuffe married Elizabeth St. Aubyn on 22 July 1891.
 She was the daughter of John St. Aubyn, 1st Baron St. Levan of St. Michaels Mount and Lady Elizabeth Clementina Townshend.
 When he became the heir to the Kilkenny-based title he moved to Ireland and lived nearby the main house, in Sheestown Lodge, Kilkenny, County Kilkenny.
 Cuffe had been in the Army.
-He had been Aide-de-camp to the Duke of Connaught for 1880-81.
+He had been Aide-de-camp to the Duke of Connaught for 1880–81.
 He was Groom of the Privy Chamber to Queen Victoria from 1893 to her death in 1901 and Gentleman Usher to both King Edward VII from 1901 until his death in 1910 and King George V until 1911.
 His rank in the army was Captain in the Rifle Brigade.

 Activities

-Dedicated to ensuring a strong Irish identity in the area Cuffe worked with his sister-in-law Lady Desert.
+Dedicated to ensuring a strong Irish identity in the area Cuffe worked with his sister-in-law Lady Desart.
 He joined the Gaelic League soon after his arrival in Kilkenny.
 He was elected president of its Kilkenny branch in 1904 and remained so until his death.
-He was replaced by Lady Desert.
+He was replaced by Lady Desart.
 Together they opened the theatre in Kilkenny in 1902 and Cuffe was the first President of the Kilkenny Drama Club.
 Cuffe would also perform on stage.